gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 <p class="caption">(\#fig:Figure2-13)(ref:fig2-13)</p>
 </div>

-\indent If the assumptions for the equal variance $t$-test are met and the null hypothesis is true, then the sampling distribution of the test statistic should follow a $t$-distribution
+\indent If the assumptions for the equal variance $t$-test and the null hypothesis are true, then the sampling distribution of the test statistic should follow a $t$-distribution
 \index{@$t$-distribution}
-with $n_1+n_2-2$ degrees of freedom.
+with $n_1+n_2-2$ degrees of freedom (so the total sample size, $n$, minus 2).
 The ***t-distribution*** is a bell-shaped curve that is more spread out for smaller values of degrees of freedom as shown in Figure \@ref(fig:Figure2-13).
 The
 $t$-distribution looks more and more like a ***standard normal distribution***
 \index{standard normal distribution}
 ($N(0,1)$) as the degrees of freedom increase.

 \indent To get the p-value for the parametric $t$-test,
 \index{p-value!calculation of}